nholaday/NotifierAPI/README.md

 Login with the user created in Manual setup using the button in the top right.
 Use the [Notifier API Postman Collection](https://documenter.getpostman.com/view/10758113/U16gRT8j) for testing the API

-Auto-generated OpenAPI 3.0 and ReDoc documentation can be found at http://{host}/schema/swagger-ui http://{host}/schema/ReDoc
+Generated OpenAPI 3.0 and ReDoc documentation made with drf-spectacular can be found at http://{host}/schema/swagger-ui http://{host}/schema/ReDoc